 The key to this change is a tensiometer – a small probe that measures the amount of water present in soil.
 A dial at surface level gives an at-a-glance guide to the conditions below ground.
 Previously farmers had to decide when to irrigate based on experience and estimates.
 Now they can see in an instant when their tomato fields need irrigation, informed by real-time, reliable data.
 The KPF has been co-funding the cost of the tensiometers and providing training to help farmers make the most of the new tool.

 The results are clear to see.
-Water consumption has gone down from 86 litres per kilogramme of tomatoes to 56 litres per kilogramme between 2010 and 2017.
+Between 2010 and 2017, water consumption went down from 86 to 56 litres per kilogramme of tomatoes.
 And yields have gone up from 76 to 83 tonnes per hectare.
-What’s more, with the optimal amount of irrigation, the tomatoes have a chance to ripen in just the right way, and that’s been reflected by an increase in their brix level – the official measure of tomato sweetness.
-It's a great result for the environment, our farmers and our Knorr consumers.
+What’s more, with optimal irrigation, the tomatoes have a chance to ripen in just the right way.
+That’s reflected by an increase in their brix level – the official measure of tomato sweetness.
+A great result for the environment, our farmers and our Knorr consumers.

 Helping rice farmers in Arkansas save water and improve yields